Course type: Online; Self-Paced

 The practice of these situations is extremely relevant to EMTs, due to the high priority analysis required, their frequency, and the need for interventions.
 EMTs are the first on the scene, they are expected to quickly assess the patient’s condition, provide stabilization measures, and request additional resources.

-EMT: Trauma and Hemorrhage Control Course ensures that the necessary skills are developed to minimize errors in a real-life context, allowing participants to practice with virtual patients and ultimately ensure the best patient care, safety, and outcomes.
+Trauma and Hemorrhage Control course ensures that the necessary skills are developed to minimize errors in a real-life context, allowing participants to practice with virtual patients and ultimately ensure the best patient care, safety, and outcomes.
+This course contains five clinical scenarios to practice medical conditions, namely, cervical trauma, fractures, blunt force trauma and wounds, among others.

 - 5 Modules